cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 IANA Considerations
 ==================

+## Tags

+IANA is requested to allocate the tags of {{tag-new}} in the CBOR tags registry {{-tags}}, using this document as the specification reference.

+The allocations are requested to be assigned from the "specification required" space (24..255).

+## CDDL control operators

 This document requests IANA to register the contents of
 {{tbl-iana-reqs}} into the CDDL Control Operators registry {{-control}}: